uber/h3/dev-docs/RFCs/v4.0.0/error-handling-rfc.md

 | 13    | E_MEMORY             | Necessary memory allocation failed
 | 14    | E_MEMORY_BOUNDS      | Bounds of provided memory were not large enough

 The H3 library may always add additional error messages.
 Error messages not recognized by the application should be treated as `E_FAILED`.
+The latest version of this table is available [in the documentation](https://h3geo.org/docs/next/library/errors#table-of-error-codes).

 #### Example error code results